 - Particle Physics Simulator – apk 3.7.1 sha256:

 - Particle Physics Simulator – apk 3.7.0 sha256:

-Or download it from Google Play.
+Or get it from F-Droid or Google Play.

 Find the changelog here.

 Follows the current list of features of the Particle Physics Simulator.

 - Real n-body physics simulation, pure gravitational interactions between particles.

 - Start with any number of particles from 2 to 100.
 Then you can add up to 200 particles in real time during the simulation.

 - Particle-Particle, the direct method \(\sim O(n^2)\), which is very accurate but also computationally expensive.